AdobeDocs/journeys.en/help/using/building-journeys/changing-properties.md

 You can enter a fixed time zone or use Adobe Experience Platform profiles to define the journey time zone.

-For more information on timezone management, see [](../building-journeys/timezone-management.md).
+For more information on timezone management, see [this page](../building-journeys/timezone-management.md).